cozy/cozy-stack/docs/remote.md

 -   then some lines that describe the HTTP headers
 -   then a blank line and the body if the request is a POST

+The URL can only use the default port.
+But, for development and testing in local, this rule can be disabled with the `--remote-allow-custom-port` flag of the `cozy-stack serve` command.

 For the path, the query-string, the headers, and the body, it's possible to have some dynamic part by using `{{`, a variable name, and `}}`.